neos/fusion-form/Documentation/FusionForm.rst

 Render a select tag.
 The options are expected as afx `content`.
 If the prototype `Neos.Fusion.Form:Select.Option`_ is used for defining the options the selected state is applied automaticvally by comparing `field.value` with `option.value`.

+:content: (string) the select options are passed as content, they may be defined by using `Neos.Fusion.Form:Select.Option`_

 The props `name`, `multiple`, `type`, `id`, `class`, `required`, `value`, `attributes` and `form` are inherited from `Neos.Fusion.Form:FieldComponent`_.

 Neos.Fusion.Form:Select.Option